 When issues arise, having immediate assistance is a must.
-The Mazak Call Center has technical support engineers that are ready to help with all your laser-cutting concerns.
+The Mazak Call Center has technical support engineers that are ready to help with customers' laser-cutting concerns.
 These engineers are in the Elgin office ready to help over the phone with troubleshooting, diagnosing alarms and providing quotes.
 One of the newest additions to the Mazak Call Center team and has transitioned into a new role as Software Engineer at Mazak Optonics.

 Charlie Zeman, Call Center Supervisor stated, "Steve joined Mazak Optonics with laser field service experience which he has combined with enthusiastic problem-solving skills.
 He brings a friendly and energetic approach to problem-solving and is relentless in resolving a problem to a successful outcome.
 I am glad to say Steve is on the Mazak Call Center team."

 Learn more about Steve Brazil and his role as a Technical Support Engineer.

 Quick Q&A with Steve Brazil